DiegoF-Git/dptech-server/README.md

 * ✅ Added walkthrough video section
 * ✅ Clarified use of dual domains for academic transparency
 * ✅ Final polishing of README formatting and clarity
+* ✅ Installed GitHub Desktop and prepared commit history
+* ✅ Started iterative commits with contextual updates
+* ✅ Logged markdown structure changes and link verifications
+* ✅ Reviewed rubric and adjusted structure to meet all requirements
+* ✅ Finalized submission for review

 ---